Curtain Razor: Plot

 Finally, it is the fox's turn to do his act.
 He dons a devil's costume and swallows atomic powder, TNT, gasoline, and finally, a lit match, which he explodes into total nothingness.
 Porky applauds him, thinking the act is terrific, but the fox, now deceased and as a transparent ghost, comes through the office door and says that there is only one tiny problem with the act: "I could only do it once!"

 Home media

-Curtain Razor is available restored on the Looney Tunes Super Stars' Porky & Friends: Hilarious Ham DVD release and the Warner Archive Collection Blu-ray release of Cats Don't Dance.
+Curtain Razor is available restored on the Looney Tunes Super Stars' Porky & Friends: Hilarious Ham DVD release and the Warner Archive Collection Blu-ray releases of Flamingo Road and Cats Don't Dance.